Last updated on March 1st, 2023

-The best place to try the Sasebo burger is Log Kit, BigMan, Hikari.
+The best place to try the Sasebo burger is Log Kit, BigMan, and Hikari.

 Oita is a largely rural prefecture on the northeast tip of Kyushu.
-It is rich in natural, mountain, seafood with lots of local dishes to try in Oita.
+It is rich in the natural, mountain, and seafood with lots of local dishes to try in Oita.
 When in Oita, one must try its chicken dishes as Oita is famous for fried chicken.
-It is so common and Oita is consumed more chicken compare with another city in Japan.
+It is so common and Oita is consumed more chicken compare with other cities in Japan.

 Chicken Tempura or Toriten is widely available through Oita prefecture.
-It is similar to standard dishes with homemade flavor to it.
-The random cut chicken is chunk into large pieces and buttered with tempura coating.
+It is similar to standard dishes with a homemade flavor to them.
+The random cut chicken is chunked into large pieces and buttered with tempura coating.
 It is then deep-fried into a crunchy structure with a fantastic aroma.
 The succulent toriten is served in sizzling hot, straight from the flyer.
 Enjoy your toriten with homemade ponzu or mustard sauce.
 One of the popular local specialties and must eat in Oita, Kyushu.

 Where to eat Toriten:

 This Oita must-eat food, Toriten can be found on the menus of restaurants, izakaya Pubs, bento shops, and other eating and drinking establishments.
 We try the toriten in Kotsukotsuan, Oita.
 One of the best places to sample all the local cuisine in Oita.

 Beppu city in Oita prefecture is a gift with thousand of hot spring spots throughout the city.
 Locals have fully used the hot spring gushing steam stouts to cook food.
 This ancient cooking method is especially popular in Kannawa with serving this unique food in Beppu.